inmindos/thinking-flaws/Mental accounting.md

 source: "https://en.wikipedia.org/wiki/Mental_accounting"
 ---

-People tend to assign subjective value to money - this is suseptable to biases, thinking flaws.
-Eg. If you find 100$ on ground, you treat yourself to an expensive dinner - but if you had worked to get that money, you would have saved it.
+People tend to assign subjective value to money - this is susceptible to biases, thinking flaws.
+Eg. If you find 100$ on the ground, you treat yourself to an expensive dinner - but if you had worked to get that money, you would have saved it.

 ### Cause